iexcloud/docs/source/migrating-and-importing-data/accessing-s3-via-your-access-key.md

-# Accessing S3 via Your Access Key
+# Access S3 via Your Access Key

 An easy way to connect with your AWS S3 bucket is using your [AWS access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
 An access key and secret can be stored (encrypted) and accessed in your Apperate workspace as credentials instance.
 Each credentials instance has an access key and secret access key value.